 Many HOAs in Denver, Lakewood, Aurora and the surrounding areas have fiscal years that run from January to December.
 So the end of the year can be a busy time, on top of the holidays.
-Here are some items for HOA Boards to keep in mind and get done before your fiscal year wraps up, and help provide a great HOA budgeting plan to your commmunity.
+Here are some items for HOA Boards to keep in mind, get done before your fiscal year wraps up, and help provide a great HOA budgeting plan to your commmunity.

-1. Finalize Your HOA’s budget and get it approved
+1. Finalize Your HOA’s budget, and budgeting plan, and get it approved

 Your HOA’s budget guides the HOA’s actions throughout the year.
 Take the time to review the budget thoroughly and be thoughtful about where and how the HOA is allocating funds.
 Be sure to be realistic with the budget – an overly conservative budget can lead to a shortfall later in the year.

 Think of the budget more as a document that shows the HOA’s values and allocate funds appropriately – it may be that some items need more than an across the board 10% increase or decrease.
 The more thought that gets put into the budget, the more accurate and reflective of the community’s values it will be.

 Last, your budget will need to be approved, either by the HOA Board or a vote of homeowners.
 Check your HOA yearly checklist and documents to confirm what process needs to be followed.
 If you are a CAP Management client, you can always access your HOA Documents at: http://www.capmanagement.com/owners.

 Banks, investment firms, and payroll companies will send year-end documents, often with summaries of the year’s activities.
 Be sure to review those documents and let your management company know if you find any issues.
 Also, send those documents to your property manager so they can incorporate them in your year-end financial report.
 Year-end statements are often separate from the December statement for the year, so you may receive two documents at the end of the year.

 3. Be Aware of Contract Renewals and Plan for any Changes